chhivit/chhoeunchivit.com/content/authors/admin/_index.md

 #email: ""
 ---

 Chivit Chhoeun is an enthusiastic learner who likes to read all kinds of subjects from finance to history, politics, psychology and technology.
-He also enjoys hiking and playing chess.
+He has experience working with building secure and scalable cloud infrastructure, implementing security compliance and applying DevOps culture.
+He also enjoys hiking, writing and playing chess.